matteologiudice/matteologiudice/README.md

 My name is Matteo Lo Giudice, and I am a third-year Computer Engineering student at the University of Calabria.

 ### Shared Material
-On my GitHub profile, you will find a collection of projects and work completed during my undergraduate studies at University of Calabria, as well as materials related to the courses I attended during my international exchange experiences at the University of Rhode Island 🇺🇸 (RI, United States) and Fairmont State University 🇺🇸 (WV, United States).
+On my GitHub profile, you will find a collection of projects and work completed during my undergraduate studies at **University of Calabria**, as well as materials related to the courses I attended during my international exchange experiences at the **University of Rhode Island** 🇺🇸 (RI, United States) and **Fairmont State University** 🇺🇸 (WV, United States).

 ---